 The Emergency Broadband Benefit is the first significant acknowledgment by our federal government that affordability is a barrier to internet service in the home.
 This is an incredible first step.
 Next up – a permanent broadband benefit, support for digital literacy training, digital navigators and devices.
 Technology is woven into every aspect of our lives and our society.
 Digital access and use is a tool that, when used successfully by more of us, collectively strengthens our economy, health, education, social and civic participation.

-The Emergency Broadband Benefit program is a provision of the Consolidated Appropriations Act slated for $3.2 billion to reimburse internet service providers (ISPs) $10 to $50 a month for providing broadband service and up to $100 for providing devices to eligible households.
+The Emergency Broadband Benefit program is a provision of the Consolidated Appropriations Act slated for $3.2 billion to reimburse internet service providers (ISPs) up to $50 a month for providing broadband service and up to $100 for providing devices to eligible households.